qiniu/qmgo/README.md

 db := client.Database("class")
 coll := db.Collection("user")
 ```
-If your connection points to a fixed database and collection, we recommend using the following more convenient way to initialize the connection.
+If your connection points to a fixed database and collection, recommend using the following way to initialize the connection.
-All operations are based on `cli` and no longer need to care about the database and collection.
+All operations can be based on `cli`:

 ```go
 cli, err := qmgo.Open(ctx, &qmgo.Config{Uri: "mongodb://localhost:27017", Database: "class", Coll: "user"})